awesomerank/awesomerank.github.io/lists/willianjusten/awesome-audio-visualization.md

 - [Musical Interactions](https://tympanus.net/Development/MusicalInteractions/) - Some experimental ideas for playful musical interactions.
 - [Polyrhythm](http://www.petervandernoord.nl/polyrhythm/) - An interactive exploration of polyrythmic rhythms.
 - [ClubberToy](https://wizgrav.github.io/clubber/) Several shadertoys, rewired with clubber, bundled as a vj app.
 - [Andantino](https://alpcanaydin.github.io/andantino/) Listen some notes and try to find same notes on the keyboard.
 - [Vissonance](https://tariqksoliman.github.io/Vissonance/) A collection of audio visualizers built in THREE.js.
 - [M A I L M A N](http://mailman.acervo.io/) Interactive music video by Bruno Imbrizi for a song called Mailman by Soundgarden.
 - [HTML5 Audio Visualizer Video Maker](https://isaiah658.github.io/) Pick your music, background image, customize the visualizer the way you want it, and have the visualizer be recorded all right in your web browser.
 - [3d Particles Music Visualiser](https://chardos.github.io/music_viz/) Music visualiser done in Three.js by Richard Tan
+- [ShowCQTBar](https://mfcc64.github.io/html5-showcqtbar/) - Audio spectrum visualization with musical scale.
+- [Weekly Music Visualizations ★8](https://github.com/surayashivji/WeeklyGraphics) Weekly music visualization experiments built with Three.js and p5.js by Suraya Shivji.

 ## Experiments on Codepen